HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Make sure that nothing is blocking the reception of the signals.
 - Check if the firmware has been changed.

+## Data cache is used if

+- The integration cannot connect to the ECU
+- Received data is incomplete
+- A timeout occurs
+- Another error occurs

+However, this does not prevent the integration from continuing to function normally.
+If you really can't figure it out, create an issue and remember that the more time you spend specifying the problem, the faster and more precise the answer can be.

 ---

 ## ECU Firmware Issues